Policy Academic Governance Peer Review Procedure

 5. Breaches of the Research Code

-Any concerns or complaints about potential breaches of the Research Code, including any allegation regarding peer review, must be managed in accordance with the JCU Procedure for Managing and Investigating Potential Breaches of the Research Code.
+Any concerns or complaints about potential breaches of the Research Code, including any allegation regarding peer review, must be managed in accordance with University policy and procedures.
 Examples of breaches of the Code that are related to peer review include, but are not limited to:

 • Failing to conduct peer review responsibly and fairly;